 Roles and Responsibilities

-Chief Technology Officer (CTO) – Is responsible for managing and overseeing recovery procedures and ensures compliance with company policies.
+General Manager(GM) – Is responsible for managing and overseeing recovery procedures and ensures compliance with company policies.

 Support Team – Members from support will coordinate and notify clients of service restoration progress and possible timeline.

 System Admin Team – Will restore/recreate all core services in our Disaster recovery region in accordance with disaster recovery plan and compliance.